UniversalScalableFirmware/documentation/source/spec/spec.rst

    HOB List defines the detailed HOB list being used to transfer platform specific data from the bootloader to the payload.
-   ImageBase defines the base address of the Payload Image
+   ImageBase defines the base address of the Payload Image.

 IA-32 and x64 Platforms
 -----------------------